 The fastest way to travel to Rotterdam from Amsterdam is by taking the Intercity Direct train.
 Travel time is just 41 minutes, which is 34 minutes faster than regular Intercity services.
 Trains leave every 15 minutes.
-There is a supplement of €2.60 to use the Intercity Direct trains on top of the regular fare.
+There is a supplement of €2.60 (one-way) to use the Intercity Direct trains on top of the regular fare.

 Other train options available between Amsterdam and Rotterdam: